ISIS Fast Facts

 February 3, 2015 - Video and still images posted by ISIS apparently shows Jordanian pilot Moath al-Kasasbeh being burned alive while locked in a cage.

 February 5, 2015 - Jordanian fighter jets carry out airstrikes over Syria, reportedly hitting ISIS training centers as well as arms and ammunition depots in Raqqa.
 The next day, ISIS claims that the airstrikes killed American hostage Kayla Jean Mueller.
-The post contains a picture of a collapsed building and ISIS claims Mueller is buried in the rubble.
+ISIS posts a picture of a collapsed building and the terror group claims Mueller is buried in the rubble.

 February 10, 2015 - Mueller's family announces she is dead, after receiving confirmation from ISIS, including a photo of her wrapped in a burial shroud.